Álex Aguinaga: International career

 Aguinaga earned his first cap for Ecuador on March 5, 1987.
 In the same match, he scored his first goal for the team.
 Over the year, he would form an integral part of the national team.
 He would captain the team for a number of years and assisted in the goal by Iván Kaviedes that assured Ecuador's first qualification to the FIFA World Cup in 2002, in which he played.
 This was the only World Cup where Aguinaga participated.

-International goals

 Managerial career

 Aguinaga's managerial career began in late 2010 as an assistant to Manuel Lapuente at Mexican club América.
 He left the club in early 2011 when Lapuente was sacked.
 In March of the same year, he was named to his first full-time managerial post as the new manager of Guayaquil-based club Barcelona following the sacking of Rubén Darío Insúa.
 In late May of the same year, he resigned from his position to not interfere and influence the club's presidential elections the following month.
 He has not ruled out a return after the election.

 In September 2014, Aguinaga became the manager of Correcaminos UAT, which plays in the Ascenso MX second professional level league of the Mexican football league system.